Storyflow Logo

 Red lines.
 What the character would never do, no matter the cost.
 The line they will not cross.
 The thing that, if they did it, would mean they are no longer themselves.

-Open a card on the canvas for each of the five fields.
-Leave them empty for now.
+Open a card on the canvas for each of the five fields, and leave them empty.
 The next steps fill them.

 AI is competent at scaffolding the want and need from a premise.
 Use a prompt pattern that names the role and the genre.